borisdev/research/resume/resume.md

 ## Stack

-The stack that I have worked with includes Python, Docker-compose, Postgres, Linux, Pandas, Splunk, Tableau, Flask, PyTorch, AWS Sagemaker and AWS Groundtruth.
+The stack that I have worked with includes Python, Docker Compose, Postgres, Linux, Pandas, Splunk, Tableau, Flask, PyTorch, AWS Sagemaker and AWS Groundtruth.

 ## Style